Worklytics/psoxy/docs/sources/github/README.md

 - If `github_installation_id` is not set, authentication URL will not be properly formatted and you will see *401: Unauthorized* when trying to get an access token.
 - If you see *404: Not found* in logs please review the *IP restriction policies* that your organization might have; that could cause connections from psoxy AWS Lambda/GCP Cloud Functions be rejected.

+6. (Only for GitHub Server) If you are using GitHub Server, you will need to set the `github_api_host` variable in Terraform to the URL of your GitHub Server instance.
+You will need to redeploy the proxy again if that value was not populated before.

-6. Update the variables with values obtained in previous step:
+7. Update the variables with values obtained in previous step:
    - `PSOXY_GITHUB_CLIENT_ID` with `App ID` value. **NOTE**: It should be `App Id` value as we are going to use authentication through the App and **not** *client_id*.
    - `PSOXY_GITHUB_PRIVATE_KEY` with content of the `gh_pk_pkcs8.pem` from previous step.
 You could open the certificate with VS Code or any other editor and copy all the content *as-is* into this variable.
-7. Once the certificate has been uploaded, please remove {YOUR DOWNLOADED CERTIFICATE FILE} and `gh_pk_pkcs8.pem` from your computer or store it in a safe place.
+8. Once the certificate has been uploaded, please remove {YOUR DOWNLOADED CERTIFICATE FILE} and `gh_pk_pkcs8.pem` from your computer or store it in a safe place.

 ## Reference
-These instructions have been derived from [worklytics-connector-specs](../../infra/modules/worklytics-connector-specs/main.tf); refer to that for definitive information.
+These instructions have been derived from [worklytics-connector-specs](../../../infra/modules/worklytics-connector-specs/main.tf); refer to that for definitive information.